splunk/fluent-plugin-splunk-hec/README.md

   </format>
 ```

+This example:
-In this example, it will format events with tags which start with `sometag.` with the `single_value` formatter, and format events with tags `some.othertag` with the `csv` formatter, and format all other events with the `json` formatter (the default formatter).
+- Formats events with tags that start with `sometag.` with the `single_value` formatter
+- Formats events with tags `some.othertag` with the `csv` formatter
+- Formats all other events with the `json` formatter (the default formatter)

 If you want to use a different default formatter, you can add a `<format **>` (or `<format>`) section.

 #### @type (string) (required)

-Defines which formatter to use.
+Specifies which formatter to use.

 ### Net::HTTP::Persistent parameters (optional)

-The following parameters can be used for tuning HTTP connections
+The following parameters can be used for tuning HTTP connections:

 #### idle_timeout (integer)

-The default is 5 seconds.
-If a connection has not been used for this number of seconds it will automatically be reset upon the next use to avoid attempting to send to a closed connection; nil means no timeout.
+The default is five seconds.
+If a connection has not been used for five seconds, it is automatically reset at next use, in order to avoid attempting to send to a closed connection.
+Specifiy `nil` to prohibit any timeouts.

 #### read_timeout (integer)

-The default is nil.
 The amount of time allowed between reading two chunks from the socket.
+The default value is `nil`, which means no timeout.

 #### open_timeout (integer)

-The default is nil.
 The amount of time to wait for a connection to be opened.
+The default is `nil`, which means no timeout.

 ### SSL parameters

-There are quite some parameters you can use to configure SSL (for HTTPS protocol).
+The following optional parameters let you configure SSL for HTTPS protocol.
-All these parameters are optional.

 #### client_cert (string)